 Campaigns like this provide immediate feedback on who should receive follow-up information and what information they should receive.
 It also identifies those with no interest, which helps reduce printing and postage costs.

-The result will be more engaged customers and prospects — and, ultimately, more sales for your association.
+The result will be more engaged customers and prospects — and, ultimately, more sales for you.